 As we examined the SAP environment on Azure, we found several key areas where we could improve the monitoring and reporting experience:

-- Monitoring SAP from external business process components.
+- Monitoring SAP from external business-process components.
 External business process components had no visibility into SAP.
 Our monitoring within individual SAP environments provided valuable insight into SAP processes, but we needed a more comprehensive view.
-SAP is just one component among many in our business processes, and the owners of those business processes didn’t have any way to track their processes once they entered SAP.
+SAP is just one component among many in our business processes, and the owners of those business processes didn’t have any way to track their processes after they entered SAP.

 - Assessing overall system health.
 We couldn’t easily assess overall system health.
-Our pre-existing monitoring solution didn’t provide a holistic view of the SAP environment and the processes with which it interacted.
-The overall health of processes and systems was incomplete due to missing information for SAP, and issues that occurred within the end-to-end pipeline were difficult to identify and problematic to troubleshoot.
+Our preexisting monitoring solution didn’t provide a holistic view of the SAP environment and the processes with which it interacted.
+The overall health of processes and systems was incomplete because of missing information for SAP, and issues that occurred within the end-to-end pipeline were difficult to identify and problematic to troubleshoot.

 Creating a telemetry solution for SAP on Azure

-The distributed nature of our business process environment led us to examine a broader solution—one that would provide comprehensive telemetry and monitoring for our SAP landscape, but also for any other business processes that comprised the end-to-end business landscape at Microsoft.
-Our implementation was driven by the following important goals:
+The distributed nature of our business process environment led us to examine a broader solution—one that would provide comprehensive telemetry and monitoring for our SAP landscape and any other business processes that constituted the end-to-end business landscape at Microsoft.
+The following goals drove our implementation:

 - Integrate comprehensive telemetry into our monitoring.

-- Move towards holistic health monitoring of both applications and infrastructure.
+- Move toward holistic health monitoring of both applications and infrastructure.